 What is the right fit for your organization?

 Mobile productivity and user centric IT approach are cornerstones in today’s IT industry.
 Many companies are captivating the workforce by marketing these mobility strategies.
-In fact, the rise of BYOD (Bring Your Own Device) was the result of such initiatives.
+In fact, the rise of BYOD strategy (Bring Your Own Device) was the result of such initiatives.
 Soon appeared CYOD (Choose Your Own Device) and COPE (Company Owned Personally Enabled Device) as substitutes for those organizations who were concerned with the myriad of security concerns raised by BYOD.
 All these strategies allow enterprises to support a mobile workforce by combining flexibility with IT control.

 Here’s a brief breakup of the basic elements of each strategy before we dive deeper into them.